ayaz95/Email-SMS-Spam-Detection/README.md

 However, it's important to note that no model is perfect, and regular updates and monitoring are essential to maintain the accuracy of the spam detection system.

+-- `Fuzzy Logic Matching Algorithm`

+Our app uses FuzzyWuzzy python library.
+This library contains `fuzz.token_set_ratio` function which is commonly used for fuzzy string matching and similarity comparison.
+It uses a combination of several text comparison techniques to calculate a similarity score between two strings.
+The primary techniques involved in the token_set_ratio method include:

+`Tokenization`: The input strings are tokenized into individual words or terms.
+Tokenization is a fundamental step in text processing, allowing the algorithm to work with individual units of text.

+`Set Operations`: The algorithm performs set operations on the tokens.
+Specifically, it computes the intersection and union of the token sets from the two input strings.

+`Levenshtein Distance (Edit Distance)`: For the common tokens (intersection), the algorithm calculates the Levenshtein distance or edit distance.
+This distance metric measures the minimum number of insertions, deletions, and substitutions required to transform one string into another.

+`Scoring`: The algorithm assigns a similarity score based on the Levenshtein distance and the sizes of the intersection and union of the token sets.
+The exact scoring method used by FuzzyWuzzy may vary but often involves weighted combinations of these factors.

+The token_set_ratio method, in particular, focuses on a "token set" approach, where it considers the set of tokens common to both strings and their variations.
+This approach is especially useful for cases where the input strings may have some differences, and you want to measure their similarity while allowing for some token variation or reordering.

+Overall, fuzz.token_set_ratio provides a similarity score that quantifies the likeness of two strings, considering token overlap and character-level differences, and is often used for tasks like fuzzy string matching and deduplication.
+It is a versatile tool for applications where approximate matching or similarity comparison is required.

+## Acknowledgements

+- Thanks to Equifax for providing this opportunity to participate in DevJam
+- Kaggle for open source datasets - (https://www.kaggle.com/datasets/venky73/spam-mails-dataset/ , https://www.kaggle.com/datasets/darpan25bajaj/bank-reviewcomplaint-analysis)
+- Hugging face for dataset - https://huggingface.co/datasets/consumer-finance-complaints
+- Australian Bureau of Statistics - https://www.abs.gov.au/statistics/people/crime-and-justice/personal-fraud/latest-release#scams
+- Cybersentinel Team Members